EI-CoreBioinformatics/reat/annotation/transcriptome_module/Readme.md

 ## Align workflow (`align.wdl`)

-Mention all the possible choices for aligners (short, and long) and assemblers (short, and long) along with the filtering options (merge, merge_collapse and filter_gff).

 The align workflow is comprised of alignment, assembly and splice junction curation using portcullis for short reads and alignment and assembly of long reads informed by predetermined splice junctions (via portcullis or reference guided).

 ### Alignment